-In recent years capitalist restructuring has already brought about important changes both in the organisation of production and the functioning of the work process.
+1. In recent years capitalist restructuring has already brought about important changes both in the organisation of production and the functioning of the work process.
 But these changes have always put an accent on mobility, applying it to the stratum generally considered to be technicians.
-One could say that the main aim of this restructuring is to be able to dispose of a vast stratum of interchangeable unskilled labour to be used for brief periods and at self, it is only a way for some party, presumed representative of the proletariat, to reach power.
-Proletarian autonomy (intended as a real mass movement and not the label of an ideological grouping) has recently succeeded in imposing activities that are capable of going beyond disputes and trade unions in all their forms.
+One could say that the main aim of this restructuring is to be able to dispose of a vast stratum of interchangeable unskilled labour to be used for brief periods and at a very high work pace.
+This allows the capitalists to expel workers from the productive process not only through redundancies, but also through super-exploitation that pushes them to leave the workplace of their own accord.
+The presence of a vast straby 'representatives' of the proletariat, the presumed holders of their true essence and will.